 If a text telephone (TDD) number is available, it should also be included.
 In lieu of the phone number, a section may be created on the registration form that allows an individual to designate special dietary needs.

 A syllabus for a course shall include the following statement:

-The University of Texas at Arlington is on record as being committed to both the spirit and letter of all federal equal opportunity legislation, including the Americans with Disabilities Act (ADA).
-All instructors at UT Arlington are required by law to provide "reasonable accommodations" to students with disabilities, so as not to discriminate on the basis of that disability.
-Any student requiring an accommodation for this course must provide the instructor with official documentation in the form of a letter certified by the staff in the Office for Students with Disabilities, University Hall 102.
-Only those students who have officially documented a need for an accommodation will have their request honored.
-Information regarding diagnostic criteria and policies for obtaining disability-based academic accommodations can be found at www.uta.edu/disability or by calling the Office for Students with Disabilities at (817) 272-3364.
+UT Arlington is on record as being committed to both the spirit and letter of all federal equal opportunity legislation, including The Americans with Disabilities Act (ADA), The Americans with Disabilities Amendments Act (ADAAA), and Section 504 of the Rehabilitation Act.
+All instructors at UT Arlington are required by law to provide “reasonable accommodations” to students with disabilities, so as not to discriminate on the basis of disability.
+Students are responsible for providing the instructor with official notification in the form of a letter certified by the Office for Students with Disabilities (OSD).
+Students experiencing a range of conditions (Physical, Learning, Chronic Health, Mental Health, and Sensory) that may cause diminished academic performance or other barriers to learning may seek services and/or accommodations by contacting:

 The Office for Students with Disabilities, (OSD) www.uta.edu/disability or calling 817-272-3364.